Dipna Patel

-Dipna Patel is an American-Indian actress and model.
+Dipna Patel is an Indian actress and model.
 She was crowned the 2nd Runner Up at the I AM SHE – Miss India 2012.
 She also won the Femina Style Diva 2012 Season 1.
 She made her feature film debut in 2015 with Gujjubhai The Great, a comedy drama based on the franchise of Gujjubhai stage-plays by Siddharth Randeria and directed by Ishaan Randeria.

 Early life and education

-Patel pursued a degree in fashion and apparel design from NIFT, Gandhinagar.
+Patel did her schooling in Baroda and pursued a degree in fashion and apparel design from NIFT, Gandhinagar.

 Career

 Patel started her glamour career in 2011 by winning the Miss Citadel Pune (Yin Yang) title.
 She also won the title of Femina Style Diva 2012 1st Season and was the second runner up at the I AM SHE – Miss India 2012.